 At Reciprocity, our automation platform helps companies improve their information security by evaluating their cybersecurity risks and implementing the appropriate workflows to meet all your security requirements.

-ZenGRC can also map your security automation tasks across multiple frameworks and use cases such as SOC, PCI DSS, HIPAA, and more.
-Our dashboard provides a real-time view of your cybersecurity stance, showing you where your gaps are and what security tasks are needed for remediation.
+Our ROAR Platform can also map your security automation tasks across multiple frameworks such as System and Organization Controls (SOC), Payment Card Industry Data Security Standard (PCI DSS), Health Insurance Portability and Accountability Act (HIPAA), and more.
+In addition, our dashboard provides a real-time view of your cybersecurity stance, showing you where your gaps are and what security tasks are needed for remediation.

-Not only does this enable a stronger, more efficient cybersecurity risk management stance; it also helps compliance officers feel more effective at their jobs while keeping stakeholders informed.
+This enables a stronger, more efficient cybersecurity risk management stance and helps compliance officers feel more effective at their jobs while keeping stakeholders informed.